digao-dalpiaz/Dam/README.md

 ## TDam properties

-`AutoWidth: Boolean` = Set the dialog form to auto stretch horizontally according to te message text. *There is a minimum and maximum fixed limits to the message form*.
+`AutoWidth: Boolean` = Set the dialog form to auto stretch horizontally according to the message text. *There is a minimum and maximum fixed limits to the message form*.

 `CenterButtons: Boolean` = Define if the buttons at message form will be aligned at center.
 If this property is false, the buttons will be aligned at right of form.